 All Benefits of the Hilton Honors Aspire Card from American Express

-• New!
-Up to $400 in Hilton Resorts statement credits: Each calendar year, you’ll receive up to $400 in statement credits for incidentals charged to your card at participating Hilton resorts – a category that includes many Hilton properties.
+- Up to $400 in Hilton Resorts statement credits: Each calendar year, you’ll receive up to $400 in statement credits for incidentals charged to your card at participating Hilton resorts – a category that includes many Hilton properties.
 Cardholders get one $200 credit from January through June and another credit July through December.
-This benefit begins Jan.
-1, 2024 for new cardmembers – existing cardmembers will continue to receive up to $250 in Hilton Resorts statement credits through the end of 2023.
+This benefit began Jan.
+1, 2024 for new and existing cardmembers.

-• Additional free night certificates: Earn an additional free night certificate after making $30,000 in purchases in a calendar year, plus another after spending $60,000 in the same year (for up to three free nights total).
+- Additional free night certificates: You can earn an additional free night certificate after making $30,000 in purchases in a calendar year, plus another after spending $60,000 in the same year (for up to three free nights total).

 Learn more about the Hilton Honors Aspire Card. (for full disclosure, this is our personal referral link)